by José San Miguel

 it was overthrown by internal forces of capitalist restoration

 Socialism as a mode of production neither failed nor did it “collapse.”
 It achieved exactly what was anticipated of it by two generations of communist revolutionaries and thinkers that preceded the establishment of real socialism under a real dictatorship of the proletariat.
-Socialism yielded highly planned, rapidly industrializing societies that not only far outpaced the rates of industrialization and growth of their capitalist antecedents and contemporary rivals, but they did this while ensuring that the total social product of those societies were made to serve and defend peoples’ present and future needs in a manner for more equitable than anything that preceding it.
+Socialism yielded highly planned, rapidly industrializing societies that not only far outpaced the rates of industrialization and growth of their capitalist antecedents and contemporary rivals, but did so while ensuring that the total social product of those societies was made to serve and defend peoples’ present and future needs in a manner far more equitable than anything preceding it.